cristianbanarescu/iOS-Development/git.md

 - `git init` > create a repo at the current folder path.
 Will create a `.git` folder
 - `remove .git` > will delete the repo
 - `git log` > shows the history of commits
+    - `git log --abbrev-commit` > shows the git history but uses shorther commit hash (instead of all characters from the commit's hash)
+    - `git log --oneline` > shows the git history but displays only the first line from the commit message
 - `git config --global [configurations]` > make changes inside the configuration file.
 Will apply changes for ALL local repos
     - Ex: `git config --global user.name "Cristian"` > configures/sets "Cristian" as the author's name for commit messages
     - Ex: `git config --global user.emal "myEmail@provider.com"` > configures/sets "myEmail@provider.com" as the author's email for commit messages